kneha07/kneha07/README.md

 🎓 **MS in Computer Software Engineering** @ Northeastern University (GPA: 4.0/4.0)

-I am a graduate student at Northeastern University, pursuing a Master's in Computer Software Engineering, where I am deepening my expertise in software engineering, cloud architecture, and intelligent systems — backed by a few years of professional experience across finance, insurance, and healthcare sectors.
+I am a graduate student at Northeastern University, pursuing a Master's in Computer Software Engineering, where I am deepening my expertise in software engineering, cloud architecture, and intelligent systems — backed by professional experience across finance, insurance, and healthcare sectors.

 A dynamic and quality-driven Software Engineer with expertise in software development, test automation, and AI-integrated systems.
-I am passionate about delivering software that is not just functional — but **maintainable, testable, and built to scale**.
-My experience spans software engineering, test-driven development (TDD), end-to-end quality assurance, and AI-powered application development, with a strong emphasis on agile collaboration and continuous improvement.
+Passionate about delivering software that is not just functional — but **maintainable, testable, and built to scale**.
+My experience spans software engineering, test-driven development (TDD), end-to-end quality assurance, and AI-powered application development.

 > 💡 **What sets me apart:** I understand the entire software development lifecycle from both perspectives — **building features AND ensuring they work flawlessly at scale**.
 Having worked extensively with test automation and quality assurance, I know how to write code that's not just functional, but **clean, testable, and production-ready**.

 📍 **Location:** Seattle, WA
 🎯 **Seeking:** Summer 2026 Software Engineering | QA Engineering | Test Engineering | SDET Internship opportunities

 ---

 ## 🎓 Education

-**Master of Science in Computer Software Engineering - Information Systems**
-Northeastern University, Seattle | *Sep 2025 - May 2027* | **GPA: 4.0/4.0**
+**Master of Science in Computer Software Engineering - Information Systems** Northeastern University, Seattle | *Sep 2025 - May 2027* | **GPA: 4.0/4.0**

 **Relevant Coursework:** Object-Oriented Design, Data Structures & Algorithms, Web Design & UX Engineering, Software Engineering

-**Bachelor of Engineering (Honors) - Computer Science**
-Rajiv Gandhi Proudyogiki Vishwavidyalaya, India
+**Bachelor of Engineering (Honors) - Computer Science** Rajiv Gandhi Proudyogiki Vishwavidyalaya, India

 ---